Permaculture Design Course

 AS PART OF YOUR COURSE FEE YOU RECEIVE…

-- Delicious and nutritious vegetarian catering for the full course
+- Delicious and nutritious vegetarian catering (vegetarian lunches and morning/afternoon snacks)

 - Course resources